 |Team||Moneyline||Against the Spread||Over/Under

-If we look at the moneyline, the Vikings and Saints have been strong at home, but it has been a different story for the Lions.
-That also correlates to the overall strength of the three squads over the same time frame.
+If we look at the moneyline, the Saints have been really strong at home, the Vikings are in the middle of the road, and the Lions have struggled. but it has been a different story for the Lions.
+This all correlates perfectly with the overall strength of the three squads over the same time frame.
+New Orleans has contended, Minnesota has been in the hunt, and Detroit has had a rough road.

 Overall, the biggest takeaway is that the stronger teams perform well and may have a slight home field advantage at home in domes.
 If we dig into the overall numbers for the better teams in the league in general, they tend to do quite well at home regardless of stadium type.